 A blender should be used for liquids, and substances like soft fruit, which contain a lot of liquid.
 The more powerful the blender motor, and the stronger the blade attachments and vessels, the more solid the items it will be able to blend.

 Blenders can puree, emulsify, blend (of course) and, if high powered, even grind dry ingredients.
 They should not be used to chop, pulverize, or mash solid or even semi-solid foods in any quantity, unless you have purchased a really top end product and the manufacturer guidelines specifically state you can.

 They're great for soups, sauces and dips, blended fruitjuices, milkshakes, and of course for smoothies and cocktails.
-If your smoothies and cocktails are going to quite liquid and with only a small amount of crushed ice, and if you're happy to wait an extra 30 seconds or so for the unit to do its job, you'll be able to get away with a basic bar blender - the Waring BB180SK, for example, with 1.3 litre capacity, 21,000rpm and 375watt power.
+If your smoothies and cocktails are going to quite liquid and with only a small amount of crushed ice, and if you're happy to wait an extra 30 seconds or so for the unit to do its job, you'll be able to get away with a basic bar blender.

 A smoothie maker

 A smoothie maker is just a type of blender, or rather a specification of blender power (and it may or may not also have some specialised blades).
 Able to blend whole fruits and foods like bananas, apples, butters, even quite solid items like chocolate bars (in small quantities and if pre-chopped).
 As the name suggests, the higher proportion of solid substances makes for a smooth, thick beverage.
 They're rich and filling, easy on digestion, and can be healthy and full of fibre (if you leave out the chocolate bars and just use the fruit).